LPD-EPFL/mu/README.md

 * The argument list is `<process_id> <payload_size> <nr_of_outstanding_reqs>`
 * Make sure to spawn all instances of `main-st-lat` at (*almost*) the same time.
 * When execution of `main-st-lat` in node1 finishes, a file named `dump-st-4096-1.txt` is created that stores latency measurements in *ns*.
+* After the experiment completes on node 1, make sure to kill (e.g., using `Ctrl-C`) the experiment on nodes 2 and 3.

 #### REDIS (Replicated Redis)
 On `osdi-memc` start (or restart if already running):